FUTURE PURCHASE owns or operates 1 buildings in New York City, totaling 58 units.

-16 active housing-court litigations are on file across their buildings.
+16 active housing-court cases are on file across FUTURE PURCHASE's buildings.

 Reviews submitted by tenants across every building in this portfolio.
 We aggregate the numbers, but surface the voices — good and bad — as pulled quotes.